 Its purpose is to list my work in one place, make myself available for commission or hire, and occasionally to host a new project.

 I’m a radio maker, musician, artist and writer.
-I live and work in Narrm (Melbourne), on the unceded land of the Wurundjeri and Boonwurrung people.
-I pay my respects, and my rent (if you live here, you should too).
+I live and work in Narrm (Melbourne) as an uninvited settler on the unceded land of the Wurundjeri and Boonwurrung people, to whom I pay my respects and my rent (if you live here, you should too).
+Sovereignty was never ceded.

 My consistent, long-term interest has been in dissolving distinctions between pop and experimental forms.
 I’m also interested in the experience of time and how money affects it.

 My radio practice is strongly influenced by popular music, narrative features and abstract sound work.
 Since 2018, it has bled into installation, video and multimedia essays.
-My writing has been published by LIMINAL Magazine, the Big Issue, The Guardian, The Lifted Brow and the Institute of Modern Art (Brisbane).
+My writing has been published in LIMINAL, the Big Issue, Guardian, The Lifted Brow, Going Down Swinging and the Institute of Modern Art’s Making Art Work series.

 I’ve played and produced music with Speed Painters, Scissors for Sparrow, ii, Aleks and the Ramps and Tailor Made for a Small Room.
 I’ve often written and produced music for the podcasts I work on, too.
 It’s one of my favourite things to do.

-I’m currently taking on short-term work involving writing and editing, visual/audio/digital production, podcast recording and editing, sound design, music composition and a few other things.
+I’m available for short-term work involving writing and editing, visual/audio/digital production, podcast recording and editing, sound design, music composition, concept development and a few other things.
 (If you know what a podcast editor is, and you’re looking for one, let’s talk!)